 - Steinau – the Grimms spent their childhood in the marvelous half-timbered Brüder Grimm Haus.

-- Marburg – the Brothers Grimm studied in this lovely university town with a castle and incredibly beautiful old town with half-timbered houses.
+- Marburg – the Brothers Grimm studied in this lovely university town with a castle and an incredibly beautiful old town with half-timbered houses.

 - Kassel – the Grimms lived here too and although Kassel was mostly destroyed during the Second World War (and rebuilt hideously), the romantic Wilhelmshöhe, Löwenburg Castle, and Karlsaue are worth seeing.